CristinaMargh/POO_third/README.md

 I used the official implementation for the first 2 stages of the project.

-In the implementation I used the following Command Patterns
+In the implementation I used the following design patterns:
+-SingleTon
+-Command Pattern for the page navigation system.